ncarlier/slides-shifting-to-an-api-driven-architecture/slides.md

 Note: n

-Move on to our second topic: the selection of the data protocol
+Move on to our second topic: the selection of the data protocol.
+As you can imagine the way you transmit data matter.
+Basically you have the choice to be human or machine friendly.
+The choice will depends who is your consumer and what are your constraints regarding bandwidth and performance.

 ----